campsite/examples/github-pr-alerts-workflow/README.md

 # GitHub PR Alerts Workflow

-This workflow creates a post in Campsite when a pull request is opened, closed, or merged.
+This workflow creates a chat message in Campsite when a pull request is opened, closed, or merged.

 ### Prerequisites